-Net cash provided by operating activities for the fiscal year ended March 31, 2020 was JPY33,394 million, compared to net cash provided by operating activities of JPY25,152 million for the fiscal year ended March 31, 2019.
-There were profit before tax of JPY7,159 million, depreciation and amortization of JPY28,520 million, including JPY12,207 million of depreciation of right-of-use operating lease assets newly recognized by the adoption of IFRS 16, and income taxes paid of JPY2,611 million.
-Regarding changes in operating assets and liabilities, it was net cash out of JPY909 million mainly due to cash out by trade and other payables that had been recognized in FY2018 and were paid in FY2019, while there were cash in by collecting trade receivables and deferred revenue.
+Net cash provided by operating activities for FY2020 was JPY40,544 million (net cash provided by operating activities of JPY33,394 million for FY2019).
+There was profit before tax of JPY14,035 million, depreciation and amortization of JPY27,974 million, including JPY11,668 million of depreciation of right-of-use operating lease assets under IFRS 16, and income taxes paid of JPY3,912 million.
+Regarding changes in working capital, there was net cash in of JPY1,513 million, which included increases in trade receivables, prepaid expenses, contract liabilities and other liabilities.